microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaPasswordSingleSignOnCredential.md

 ```

 ## Description
-this cmdlet enables users to read their Password Single-sign-on credentials for an application which they are part of.
+This cmdlet enables users to read their Password Single-sign-on credentials for an application which they are part of.
 Admin could read the group credentials as well.
 Note that the password field will be hidden for security purpose.